-There were no share options granted by the Company or its subsidiaries during the financial year.
+There were no share options granted by the Company or its subsidiary corporations during the financial year.

-There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company or its subsidiaries.
+There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company or its subsidiary corporations.

-There were no unissued shares of the Company or its subsidiaries under option as at the end of the financial year.
+There were no unissued shares of the Company or its subsidiary corporations under option as at the end of the financial year.